Select Board

-The Board of Selectmen is responsible for all facets of governmental duties.
+The Select Board is responsible for all facets of governmental duties.
 The Warrants for the Annual and Special Town Meetings are generated from their office.
 They also issue the Warrants for any elections or override votes scheduled.
 The Board works together with the Finance Board members to establish the annual operating budget for the Town and to provide a stable economic environment for its citizens.
 They adopt town administrative policies and provide a valuable link to other boards through their liaison system.

-The Board of Selectmen is the statutory licensing agents for the town, and in this capacity, they authorize new licenses, hold hearings to consider infractions of existing licensees, and approve renewals.
+The Select Board is the statutory licensing agents for the town, and in this capacity, they authorize new licenses, hold hearings to consider infractions of existing licensees, and approve renewals.
 Licenses include common victualler, automatic amusement, entertainment, Class I, Class II & Class III auto, alcohol and special one day alcohol.
 They also supervise and approve all earth removal permits issued within the Town.

 Meetings

-The Board of Selectmen meet bi-weekly on Monday evenings, unless otherwise posted, at 6:30 P.M. in the Main Meeting Room of Town Hall.
+The Select Board meet bi-weekly on Monday evenings, unless otherwise posted, at 6:30 P.M. in the Main Meeting Room of Town Hall.
 To request an agenda item or to speak during public comment, please contact the Rebecca Oldham in writing with your concerns or topic.
 The Chair of the Board will review all agenda requests and will determine which are placed on the agenda and when.

 For additional inquires please contact Town Administrator Rebecca Oldham